calvinalvin/udacity-simple-blockchain/README.md

 }
 ```

-The response for the endpoint is a block object in JSON format.
+The response for the endpoint is a block object of the block that was newly created.